martdegraaf/martdegraaf.github.io/src/blog/content/posts/naming-azure-deployments/index.md

 func prefixedName(suffix string) string => length('${az.deployment().name}-${suffix}') > 64 ? substring('${az.deployment().name}-${suffix}', 0, 64) : '${az.deployment().name}-${suffix}'
 ```

 So to fix it we want a scrolling suffix that makes sure the name is unique but also fits within the constraints.
+When the base name exceeds the max length, we truncate it to fit.

 ```bicep {linenos=table}
 @export()